Hull Prison information

 In 1939 it was used as a Military Prison and later a Civil Defence Depot.
 In 1950 it re-opened as a Closed Male Borstal.
 In 1969, after extensive security work, Hull became one of the first maximum security dispersal prisons.

-On 31 August 1976 it erupted in an orgy of violence and destruction which lasted 5 days and closed the jail for the best part of a year.
-In 1986 Hull was removed from the dispersal system and assumed its current role as a Male Local Prison/Remand Centre.
+In 1986 Hull was removed from the dispersal system and assumed its current role as a Male Local Prison.

 In 2002 the prison expanded and the site increased in size.
 The expansion included 4 new wings, a new healthcare centre, a new sports hall, a new multi-faith centre and refurbishment to other part of the prison including the kitchen, education and workshops.